-- 15. Recording on PC you probably know what you're doing here, probably more so than I do.
-If not, I recommend a shareware program called Goldwave.
+- 17. Recording on PC you probably know what you're doing here, probably more so than I do.
+If not, I recommend a shareware program called Goldwave (Windows only).
 It can record large sound files and save as .wav or .mp3, and also gives you lots of editing and effects capabilities.
 Search for it on Google.
 Just start up a sound recording session and jam out.
 Once you're done, you should have lots of raw material to take apart and use in your samplers, or directly into your music.
-I wish I had the time and energy to do this kind of stuff, but I'm too busy making these bent Speaks for YOU!! © - 16.
-You've surely noticed the blue LEDs on the sides.
-These are just for show.
-They are positioned to light up your hands as you perform.
-They are ultra-brite, so try not to stare directly into them, lest you burn blue spots onto your retinas.
+I wish I had the time and energy to do this kind of stuff, but I'm too busy making these bent Speaks for YOU!! [©] - 18.
+You've surely noticed the blue LEDs.
+This is just for show.
+They are ultra-bright, so try not to stare directly into them, lest you burn blue spots onto your retinas.
 These should give you a little 'wow' factor on stage.
-Don't press too hard on them or you'll knock them into the case, out of their holders. - 17.
+Don't press on the LEDs or you'll knock it into the case, out of its holder. - 19.
+The Temporary Mute Button (K) simply mutes the sound (both speaker and amp output) momentarily.
+You can press and release it rhythmically to cause 'DJ Cuts'.
+Works really well with the rhythm or freeze loops. - 20.
 Bonus: Mega-Glitch.
 This is an advanced trick.
 Set all switches to normal and turn on.
 Flip Glitch Switch up.
 Press GO button, then press D button repeatedly until it starts glitching.
 This should cause a glitch lasting 3-5 minutes straight, with no further prodding from you.
 This is a great way to feed the loop switch with a lot of varied raw sound material, for the most impressive loops.
 Also try activating the glitch using the M button instead of the D, or experiment with other letters in this method.